Collosal-Bee/sap-quiz-app/README.md

 Enterprise exams frequently utilize "Select all that apply" questions.
 The backend dynamically intercepts the delimiter (`str.split(';')`) from the dataset, calculates the required `set()` array, and evaluates the user's boolean checkbox inputs against the strictly defined correct subset.

 ## 🚀 How It Works
-1. **Select Domain:** The user selects their target SAP certification from the sidebar.
+1. **Select Domain:** The user selects their target SAP or KCNA certification from the sidebar.
 2. **Dynamic Ingestion:** The app fetches the live dataset, shuffles the question deck, and randomizes the order of the multiple-choice options to prevent pattern memorization.
 3. **Evaluation:** Upon submission, the UI locks the inputs and provides immediate, context-aware feedback (Correct vs. Incorrect) alongside the required answers.